alphagov/govuk-developer-docs/source/manual/development-pipeline.html.md

 #### Wait for the release to deploy to Integration

-When a new release is created, CI sends a message to Integration Deploy Jenkins to deploy the tag and run [Smokey][smokey].
+When a new release is created, CI sends a message to Integration Deploy Jenkins to deploy the tag.
 You should verify your changes work in Integration before deploying downstream:

-- Check the results of the [smoke tests][smokey].
+- Run a build of [smoke tests][smokey-integration].
 - Look for any Icinga alerts related to your application.

 Our apps should always be in a state where `main` is deployable.
 You